 Patient & family education

-Educating the patient and family about the indications for medication therapy, as well as instructions for use, is essential to ensuring adherence and minimizing risk for ADEs.
-Additionally, physician partnering with pharmacists, nurses and allied health professionals is central to this effort.
+Physicians should identify and prioritize medications to discontinue and discuss deprescribing with the patient/family.2 Educating the patient and family about the indications for medication therapy, as well as instructions for use, is essential to ensuring adherence and minimizing risk for ADEs.
+In an inpatient rehabilitation setting it is important to engage with your internist/hospitalist for appropriate deprescribing and educate resident physicians and advanced practice practitioners on polypharmacy.
+Additionally, physician partnering with pharmacists, nurses and allied health professionals is essential to this effort.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Physicians should view deprescribing as a therapeutic intervention similar to initiating clinically appropriate prescribing.2The following 5-step process is recommended for appropriate deprescribing.2, 21 (1) reconcile all medications according to indication; (2) assess the appropriateness of each medication considering the risks and benefits of use; (3) assess each medication for eligibility to be discontinued; (4) prioritize medications for discontinuation; and (5) implement and monitor medication discontinuation.
 All patients should be evaluated for deprescribing with emphasis placed on clear communication with patients/families/caregivers.

 Cutting Edge/ Emerging and Unique Concepts and Practice